MrKelv/cats-dogs-image-classifier/README.md

 - TensorFlow

 ## Project Description
-This project is create to classify the images of cat or dog, at this project the Data comes from Dicoding Academy Datasets.
-This project is have accuracy of training at 83% and validation accuracy at 80% after few epochs because at this project,i use callbacks which the lowest accuracy acceptance is 80%.
+This project is create to classify the images of cat or dog, at this project the Data comes from Kaggle Dataset.
+This project is have accuracy of training at 85% and validation accuracy at 83% after few epochs because at this project,i use callbacks which the lowest accuracy acceptance is 80%.
 The goals in this project is how to create a neural network model that can predict or classify the cat or dog image with high accuracy.

 ## Needs of this project